HirCoir/Piper-TTS-Tools/README.md

    cd HirCoir-Piper-tts-app
    ```

+3. Download Piper for Windows from the following link: [Piper Releases](https://github.com/rhasspy/piper/releases/)

+4. Extract the `piper` folder from the downloaded file and place it in the project directory.

-3. Run the `app.py` file with Python:
+5. Run the `app.py` file with Python:

    ```bash
    python app.py
    ```

-4. Select folder with models:
+6. Select folder with models:
    Upon running `python app.py`, it will automatically open a window where you need to select the folder containing your .onnx models.

 ## Important Considerations